The Set-Up (1949 film): Plot

-Bill "Stoker" Thompson, a 35-year-old has-been boxer, is about to take on an opponent at the Paradise City Arena.
+Bill "Stoker" Thompson, a 35-year-old has-been boxer, is about to take on a 23-year old, gangster-backed opponent called Tiger Nelson, at the Paradise City Arena.
 His wife, Julie, fears that this fight may be his last and wants him to forfeit the match.
 Tiny, Stoker's manager, is sure he will continue to lose fights, so he takes money for a "dive" from a mobster.
 He is so certain of Stoker's failure that he does not inform the boxer of the set-up.

 Stoker and Julie passionately debate whether he should participate in the fight.
 Julie tells him that she has a headache and won't attend.
-Stoker says the $500 prize could allow them to buy a cigar stand or invest in another boxer, Tony Martinez, and start a new life.
+Stoker says that winning tonight's fight might let him "get a top spot" in his next fight, a fight which might pay him $500 or $600.
+A $500 prize could allow them to buy a cigar stand or invest in another boxer, Tony Martinez, and start a new life.
 Julie says she cares more about his well-being than money, but Stoker responds: "If you're a fighter, you gotta fight."

-After Stoker departs for the arena, Julie continues to struggle with her fear and desire to support him.
+After Stoker departs for the arena, Julie continues to struggle with her fear and desire to support his boxing.
 Ultimately she doesn't use her ticket to the event, and instead roams the streets surrounding the arena.

 At the beginning of the fourth round of what is a vicious match with the much younger and heavily favored Tiger Nelson, Stoker learns about the fix.
 Even though he is told that Little Boy, a feared gangster, is behind the set-up, he refuses to give up the fight.

 Stoker wins the vocal support of blood-thirsty fans who had at first rooted against him.
 He eventually defeats Nelson.
-Stoker pays for his decision with a beating in an alley outside the arena.
-The group irreparably damages Stoker's hand by smashing it with a brick.
+Little Boy exacts revenge by having him beaten in an alley outside the arena.
+In spite of his gameness against the thugs he is overcome and has his hand irreparably smashed with a brick.

-Stoker staggers out of the alley and collapses into Julie's arms.
-"I won tonight," he tells her.
+He staggers out of the alley and collapses into Julie's arms.
+"I won tonight," he tells her, both of them realizing he can never fight again.
 "Yes," she answers.
 "You won tonight.
 We both won tonight."